 Is Thailand safe for travelers?
 Let’s find out.
 In general, Thailand is one of the safest countries in southeast Asia for travelers.
-But laws are strict, and there are precautions you have to take to ensure a safe and enjoyable vacation.
+But laws are strict, and you have to take precautions to ensure a safe and enjoyable vacation.

-Where you go, what you intend to do in the country, and how you feel about spending 14 days in quarantine where you’re only allowed out of your hotel room to get COVID tests can mean different levels of safety for some travelers.
+Where you go and what you intend to do in the country can mean different levels of safety for some travelers.

 As travel site Klook notes, “like any country, it’s not without its shady corners.
 But as long as you know what to do – and more importantly – what not to do, I guarantee you’ll enjoy it to the fullest."